-I was thinking of the various things we associate with the number 7, since 7 is the theme of the 7-day Write Tribe Festival Of Words from September 1 – 7 and besides the usual, I thought of the 7 deadly sins, which are Pride, Envy, Gluttony, Lust, Greed, Sloth and Wrath.
+I was thinking of the various things we associate with the number 7, and I thought of the 7 deadly sins, which are Pride, Envy, Gluttony, Lust, Greed, Sloth and Wrath.

 Then it occurred to me, why not relate it to something we do regularly?
 And the obvious answer was blogging.
 After all, it is all about words, right?
 So let’s look at the 7 deadly sins of blogging.
 There could be more than 7, but because 7 is our theme, we’ll stick to that number.